FDmd233/prill-raynaud-covers/README.md

 references and cross-references resolve, and all three PDFs were inspected for layout problems.
 The paper uses no datasets or computer calculations.

 The GitHub release records this version.
-An arXiv or DOI-backed deposit is preferable for long-term scholarly archiving.
-No reuse license is currently provided.